Gallia Narbonensis: Later history

-Control of the province, which bordered directly on Italia, gave the Roman state several advantages: control of the land route between Italy and the Iberian peninsula; a territorial buffer against Gallic attacks on Italy; and control of the lucrative trade routes of the Rhône valley between Gaul and the markets of Massalia.
+Control of the province, which bordered directly on Italia, gave the Roman state several advantages: control of the land route between Italy and the Iberian Peninsula; a territorial buffer against Gallic attacks on Italy; and control of the lucrative trade routes of the Rhône valley between Gaul and the markets of Massalia.
 It was from the capital of Narbonne that Julius Caesar began his Gallic Wars.
 Caesar rebuilt Narbo and built the cities of Forum Julium and Arles.
 Julius Caesar also granted many communities in Gallia Narbonensis citizenship.
 In 49 BC, the city of Massalia sided with the Pompeians during the civil war.
 After the war ended, the city of Massalia lost all of its independence and was fully subject to Roman rule.

 In 40 BC, during the Second Triumvirate, Lepidus was given responsibility for Narbonese Gaul (along with Hispania and Africa), while Mark Antony was given the balance of Gaul.

 After becoming Emperor, Augustus made Gallia Narbonensis a senatorial province governed by a proconsul.
+By the late first century BCE, the traditional hilltop village pattern in Gallia Narbonensis had largely disappeared.
+In its place emerged a new settlement framework, probably shaped by the relative peace and security during the early imperial period: the countryside was dotted with small farms, as defensible elevated sites were no longer essential.

 Emperor Diocletian's administrative reorganization of the Empire in c.
 AD 314 merged the provinces Gallia Narbonensis and Gallia Aquitania into a new administrative unit called Dioecesis Viennensis (Diocese of Vienne) with the capital more to the north in Vienne.
 The new diocese's name was later changed to Dioecesis Septem Provinciarum (Diocese of the Seven Provinces), indicating that Diocletian had demoted the word "province" to mean a smaller subdivision than in traditional usage.

 Galla Narbonensis and surrounding areas were incorporated into the Visigothic Kingdom between AD 462 and 477, permanently ending Roman political control.
 After the Gothic takeover, the Visigothic dominions were to be generally known as Septimania, while to the east of the lower Rhone the term Provence came into use.

-List of Proconsular governors of Gallia Narbonensis
+List of proconsular governors of Gallia Narbonensis

 (This list is based on A.L.F.
 Rivet, Gallia Narbonensis (London: Batsford, 1988), pp. 79, 86f.)